WCAG 2.2 Status Update: What’s the Hold-Up?

-Since the posting of this article, final preparations on WCAG 2.2 continue before publication.
-A final WCAG 2.2 release is expected in August 2023.
-For an updated in-depth review of the success criteria in the current WCAG 2.2 recommendation, visit our WCAG 2.2 Summary and Checklist.
+Since the posting of this article, WCAG 2.2 was released in October 2023.
+For an updated in-depth review of the success criteria in the current WCAG 2.2 recommendation, visit our WCAG Summary and Checklist.

 This update outlines changes reflected in the May 2023 Candidate Recommendation.
 These changes are mostly quite minor, but one criterion has been moved from AA to AAA, as it was determined to be more complex to achieve.
 With these changes, the numbering of the new criteria has also been adjusted to make sure new criteria are in order by level but still placed after existing WCAG 2.1 criteria.

 - One of the previously proposed success criteria, Focus Appearance, has been moved to Level AAA and marked as “at risk” of removal, leaving only six new criteria at Level A and AA.